 In July 2019, the WR appointed a working group whose task it is to analyse the implementation status of the WR´s recommendations on the development of healthcare professions (2012) and, based on this, to make recommendations for further development.
 Find out more ...

 The WR also first commented on quality assurance in medical education in Germany in 2016, including with regard to non-governmental institutions: Key Points on Non-State Medical Education in Germany | Position Paper (5100-16_engl), January 2016.

-The WR considers it essential and directive that the path to the medical profession in Germany requires compliance with consistently rigorous standards and can only be reached through a Medicine degree programme that meets university standards.
+The WR considers it essential and directive for the path to the medical profession in Germany to require compliance with consistently rigorous standards and that it should only be possible to reach it through a medicine degree programme that meets university standards.
 Non-governmental programmes under German law should therefore undergo a compulsory concept review and institutional accreditation by the WR.
-Cross-border programmes under European law should also be offered the option of such accreditation by the WR as a voluntary measure.
+As a voluntary measure, cross-border programmes under European law should also be offered the option of such accreditation by the WR.